lewissmatos/react-lsm/README.md

  * This is the LSM Provider component
  * It should be placed at the root of your application
  * first argument is the default language / fallback language
- * second argument is the locales object
+ * second argument is the translations object
- * @comment We recommend to have a separated file for the locales object */ const LsmProvider = initLsmLocale("en-US", {
+ * @comment We recommend to have a separated file for the translations object */ const LsmProvider = initLsmLocale("en-US", {
 	"en-US": {